Health Risk Behaviours

-The proportion of adults with two or more risk behaviours (current smoker, harmful or hazardous drinker, low physical activity, obesity) in 2019 was 28%, the same as in 2018.
-The percentage of adults with two or more risk behaviours has remained relatively stable since 2012, ranging from 28% to 32%.
+The proportion of adults with two or more risk behaviours (current smoker, harmful or hazardous drinker, low physical activity, obesity) in 2021 was 26%, a two percentage point decrease from 2019 (28%).
+The percentage of adults with two or more risk behaviours was at its lowest point in the time series in 2021, having ranged from 28% to 32% between 2012 and 2019.

-Two or more health risk behaviours were more common amongst older age groups, with the 16-24 group having the lowest percentage (20%) and the 65-74 age group the highest (34%).
+Two or more health risk behaviours were more common amongst older age groups, with the 16-24 group having the lowest percentage (13%) and the 55-64 and 75+ age group the highest (32%).

-Health risk behaviours were slightly more common in men (29%) compared to women (27%).
+Health risk behaviours were slightly more common for men (27%) than women (26%).

-There was a significantÂ difference in health risks behaviours by deprivation, with the percentage of adults with two or more health risk behaviours in the most deprived areas (40%) more than double that of the least deprived areas (19%)
+There was a significantÂ difference in health risks behaviours by deprivation, with the percentage of adults with two or more health risk behaviours in the most deprived areas (39%) almost double that of the least deprived areas (20%).

 Adults with a limiting long-term condition were more likely to engage in 2 or more health risk behaviours Â than those without a limiting long-term condition (35% and 21% respectively).